quintans/eventsourcing/README.md

 - under the projector name and partition, record the **event ID**, if catching up, otherwise record the **sequence** and the last event ID in catchup mode, if any.
 Use the control event to record the threshold event ID.
 - when handling the event, reject events that are less or equal than the threshold event ID.
 If not reject by the previous condition and if in live mode, reject if the received sequence is less or equal than the last recorded sequence.

+An utility providing what was described above provided [here](./projection/checkpoints.go)

+See the code above an example of its use for the projection `MyProjectionV1`.

 ### Event Migration
 TODO

 https://leanpub.com/esversioning/read#leanpub-auto-copy-and-replace

+---
+---

 ## Rationale
 Next I try to explain the reason for some design decisions.